Aligning Language Model Benchmarks with Pairwise Preferences: Introduction

-We propose the problem of \textit{benchmark alignment}: given a benchmark dataset and a set of language models with an externally specified preference ranking (e.g., derived from human evaluations), our goal is to create a new benchmark that induces rankings that better reflect these preferences.
+We study this gap by introducing \textit{benchmark alignment} as a research problem: given a benchmark dataset and a set of language models with an externally specified preference ranking (e.g., derived from human evaluations), we ask whether existing benchmarks can be reweighted to induce rankings that better reflect these preferences.
 This task is inherently challenging, as most existing benchmarks are not designed to encode external preferences and lack the capacity to adapt to their shifts over time.

-To address this, we propose \textsc{BenchAlign}, a novel method that aligns existing benchmarks by learning preference-aligned weights for individual test items.
-Using a limited set of source models, with their performance on the original benchmarks and target preference ranking, we train a one-layer network to predict the preferred model ordering using a pairwise ranking loss.
-The learned model weights quantify the degree of relevance of each test item to the target preference signal.
-The resulting weighted benchmark is capable of accurately ranking models that were not seen during training, while providing interpretable results through test item weights.

-Our contributions are as follows: \begin{itemize}[noitemsep] \item We propose the \textsc{BenchAlign} method for benchmark alignment that leverages limited benchmark performance data and models' pairwise preferences to produce aligned benchmarks (Section~\ref{sec:proposed_method}). \item We show that training only on data from small and medium-sized models produces an aligned benchmark that can generalize to substantially larger models (Section~\ref{sec:perf_model_size_splits}).
-Our results suggest that \textsc{BenchAlign} produces benchmarks that accurately rank models with over 30 and 70 billion parameters across preferences of helpfulness and honesty. \item We show that our findings are robust under limited data availability (Section~\ref{sec:perf_num_models_questions}) and arbitrary model train-test splits (Section~\ref{sec:random_splits}).
-Using around $25\%$ of OpenLLMLeaderboard test items and model responses, \textsc{BenchAlign} produces model ranking generalizable to different model sizes.
+To study whether benchmark alignment is feasible, we propose a simple learning-to-rank approach as a diagnostic tool.
+Our approach learns preference-aligned weights for individual test items by predicting model pairwise rankings.
+These weights are interpretable and quantify the relevance of each test item to the target preferences.
+The reweighted benchmark items then produce an aggregate score that can be used to rank unseen models.
+Because this method is straightforward, it lets us examine relationships between alignment, preference data volume, and model selection.